depXOfficial/depXCognitoSetupCmd/README.md

 ## Windows

-NOTE: You'll need python >= 3.10 installed in order to run this script
+NOTE: You'll need python >= 3.10 installed in order to run this script.
+You can visit https://www.python.org/downloads/

 Open up command prompt.
 Navigate to the directory of this repo and run the following commands.